jetimms/cashflow/README.md

 What's done
 -----------
+[Done in v0.28.0 on 20140414]
+Create an action to unregister any unedited items.
+Create an action to register all items.

+Made the same fix as below, but with unregistering without a registered item selected.

 [Fixed in v0.28.0 on 20140407]
 When the register item action is activated, if a period is selected and there are unregistered items but none selected in the unregistered items view, the program would return an error.